Canoochee, Georgia

-Canoochee is a census-designated place and unincorporated community in Emanuel County, Georgia, United States.
+Canoochee is an unincorporated community and census-designated place (CDP) in Emanuel County, Georgia, United States.
 Its population was 70 as of the 2020 census.

 Georgia State Route 192 passes through the community.

 Demographics

+Canoochee was first listed as a CDP in the 2010 census.

 History

 Linguist William Bright believes "Canoochee" may be a name derived from the Muscogee language, meaning "little ground".
 The Georgia General Assembly incorporated the place as the "Town of Canoochee" in 1912, with town corporate limits extending in a one-half mile radius from the Savannah and Statesboro Railway depot.
 The town's charter was officially dissolved in 1995.